 The following are the top three common errors to avoid when teaching Brazilian Jiu-Jitsu for kids:

 Young children learn at a much quicker rate than older young adults.
 However, they have extremely short attention spans and require a lot of observation.
 Make sure you are dedicating enough staff to oversee these classes.

 Read the related blog: How To Optimize Attendance In Your Kids Jiu-Jitsu Class

 - Mixing your classes

 It is common to mix age groups, and in some adult circumstances, all ages can be brought together.
 Child development is in stark contrast to this, as a child at the age of 9 is much more receptive and attentive than someone that is only 2 years their junior.
 Separate age groups the younger they are, and start making larger age gaps the older they get.

 Young children who are just beginning do not see the importance of why they are there.
 Children are told where to go and their parents drop them off for classes.
 Some children, therefore, do not care much about the exercises and are only there to goof off or have fun.
 Knowing when to praise, and when to have a stern attitude is necessary for the development of the child to learn discipline.

 Overall, we hope this article has shed some light on the benefits and common errors that occur within BJJ classes for children.
 Due to the above logistical difficulties, such as scheduling, allocating staff payment, teaching styles, classroom observances, and gym management, it is recommended to enlist the help of BJJ management software.
-Spark Membership is the #1 solution on the market of its kind, and you can try it for just $1.
+Spark Membership is the #1 solution on the market of its kind.